IBM-Cloud/ansible-collection-ibm/docs/ibm_appid_cloud_directory_template.rst

   template_name (True, str, None)
     (Required for new resource) The type of email template.
 This can be `USER_VERIFICATION`, `WELCOME`, `PASSWORD_CHANGED`, `RESET_PASSWORD` or `MFA_VERIFICATION`

-  language (False, str, en)
-    Preferred language for resource.
-Format as described at RFC5646.
-According to the configured languages codes returned from the `GET /management/v4/{tenantId}/config/ui/languages API`.

-  subject (True, str, None)
-    (Required for new resource) The subject of the email

   id (False, str, None)